 Though they are more expensive initially, they have a much longer lifespan than a traditional shingle roof.
 Add that to their durability, and you won’t have to spend nearly as much money on repairs.
 In many instances, a metal roofing system can last for the remainder of your home’s life.
 So, how to go about installing a metal roof over shingles?

 Because they are so lightweight, metal roofing material can easily be installed over old shingles.
 This can greatly reduce the time, labor, and overall cost of installation, as well as provide better insulation for your home.
 Take a look at our analysis on how much is a metal roof and why it’s better than a shingled roof.
 It can also help dampen the noise of rain on your new metal roof.

-There’s no good way to dispose of asphalt shingles.
+There’s no good way to dispose of existing asphalt shingles.
 Currently, they make up as much as 3% of landfill waste.
-Leaving them installed on your roof is a good way to keep them out of landfills, and your new metal roof will protect them from deteriorating further.
+Leaving them installed on your current roof is a good way to keep them out of landfills, and your new metal roof will protect them from deteriorating further.

 Hire a Roof Inspector First

 A roofer will be much better at spotting the signs of leaking shingles, rot, or structural damage.
 If your current roof is in bad shape, it’s better to tear it away and start new.
-They’ll also be more familiar with local code requirements that may prevent you from installing metal roofing over your existing shingles.
-A roofing contractor will generally offer free estimates, and they will inspect your roof in the process.
+They’ll also be more familiar with local code requirements that may prevent you from installing a metal roofing system over your existing shingles.
+A roofing contractor will generally offer free estimates, and they will inspect your shingled roof in the process.